ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 As at 6 March 2023

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000070_4b858ad443807f3582277eb5f444b0efcdc41ad6c22e39aab45147b4f402d047.png)
+**Description**: The image displays the text "NOTICE OF" on the top line and "ANNUAL GENERAL MEETING" on the bottom line, both in a serif typeface and in a muted, mauve-purple color.

 NOTICE IS HEREBY GIVEN that  the  Fifty-Third Annual General Meeting of Singapura Finance Ltd (the ' Company ')  will be held at 391A Orchard Road, Tower A, #26-00, Ngee Ann City, Singapore 238873 on Wednesday, 19 April 2023 at 11.00 a.m. to transact the following business as set out below.